hypervel/hypervel.org/docs/docs/queues.md

 php artisan make:job ProcessPodcast
 ```

-The generated class will implement the `LaravelHyperf\Queue\Contracts\ShouldQueue` interface, indicating to Laravel Hyperf that the job should be pushed onto the queue to run asynchronously.
+The generated class will implement the `Hypervel\Queue\Contracts\ShouldQueue` interface, indicating to Hypervel that the job should be pushed onto the queue to run asynchronously.

 ::: note
 Job stubs may be customized using [stub publishing](/docs/artisan#stub-customization).